Naoghuman/lib-action/README.md

  * Marks a <code>method</code> as an <code>action</code> method.
  * <p>
  * The marked action method will be only registered if the <code>class</code>
- * which contains the marked method is registered with the annotation
+ * which contains the marked method is annotated with the annotation
- * {@link com.github.naoghuman.lib.action.api.AnnotatedClass }.
+ * {@link com.github.naoghuman.lib.action.api.ActionClass }.
 The registration
- * should be happen during starttime through the method
+ * from all action methods should be happen during starttime through the method
  * {@link com.github.naoghuman.lib.action.api.ActionFacade#scan() }.
  *
  * @author Naoghuman
- * @see com.github.naoghuman.lib.action.api.AnnotatedClass
+ * @see com.github.naoghuman.lib.action.api.ActionClass
  * @see com.github.naoghuman.lib.action.api.ActionFacade#scan()
  */
 @Retention(RetentionPolicy.RUNTIME)